pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 Next, the agent exposes two APIs to observers for selecting actions and reporting rewards.
-Those functions are only run locally on the agent, but will be triggered by observers through RPC.
+Those functions only run locally on the agent, but will be triggered by observers through RPC.